w3c/opentrack-cg/spec/model/overview.md

 }
 ```

-### Athletics Federations
+### Federations

 A **Federation** is a special type of organization in charge of governing and rule the sport of athletics.
-These sports governing bodies may be attached to other higher-level federations, and have other sports organizations (clubs or other governing bodies) attached to them.
+These **sports governing bodies** may be attached to other higher-level federations, and have other sports organizations (clubs or other governing bodies) attached to them.

 Federations are subclasses of [Organizations](#organizations), adding the following: